ManikMaity/KnowledgeBay-App-Website/README.md

 # KnowledgeBay-App-Website
-KnowledgeBay App Website - this website I made for a app named KnowledgeBay which halped me a lop during my semister exam.
+KnowledgeBay App Website - this website I made for a app named KnowledgeBay which halped me a lot during my semister exam.
 Really feel thankful for helping lots of student by making this great app - https://knowledgebay.net/